FormerCounselor/Portfolio/documents/3D Printer Primer.md

 <img src="https://github.com/FormerCounselor/Portfolio/blob/main/images/Ender%203.png" alt="Typical Fused Filament Fabrication Printer" width="905" height="1119">

 #### How it Works
 Filament is fed into the extruder, and exits into flexible plastic tubing called a Bowden Tube.
 The Bowden Tube guides the filament into the hotend.
-The hotend is comprised of the heat sink, the heat break, and the nozzle.
+The hotend is comprised of the heat block, heat break, heat sink, and the nozzle.
+The heat block contains the heater cartridge and the thermistor.
 The heat break is similar to an hourglass shape, and is designed to isolate the heat used to melt the filament.
-The melted filament is then expelled onto the build plate in the shape of the model.
+The heat sink keeps filament cool until the filament reaches the nozzle.
+The melted filament is then expelled onto the build plate.

 To construct the model, the nozzle makes one layer at a time, laying down filament in a pre-determined path along the X and Y axis.
 When the current layer finishes, the printer raises the nozzle along the Z axis by one layer, then begins printing the next layer.